Enock Poulsen warns Adam Azim: 'The European title is mine and right now he's only borrowing it'

-Enock Poulsen is coming to the UK.
-An unbeaten former European champ he wants to fight Adam Azim for his old belt next; Poulsen calls out Azim and warns: "I definitely want to beat him on his home ground.
+Enock Poulsen is coming to the UK; unbeaten former European champion wants to fight Adam Azim for his old belt next; Poulsen calls out Azim and warns: "I definitely want to beat him on his home ground.
 It would mean everything"

 Enock Poulsen, the unbeaten Dane who is a former European champion, was ringside in Wolverhampton to watch Adam Azim batter down Franck Petitjean and win the EBU super-lightweight title.

 It's a belt that Poulsen used to hold.
 Last year he won the championship when he also beat Petitjean.
-Poulsen having to vacate the belt allowed Petitjean back into the title picture and ultimately resulted in the Frenchman meeting Azim in Saturday's fight.
+Poulsen had to vacate the belt, which allowed Petitjean back into the title picture and ultimately resulted in the Frenchman meeting Azim in Saturday's fight.

 Poulsen is the mandatory challenger for the title that he never lost in the ring.
 He wants to fight Azim for it next.